Frequently Asked Questions

 - Was this expense unplanned or outside or normal budgeted expectations?

-- Was this expense strictly for water or ice between July 29th – September 15th?
+- Was this expense strictly for water, ice, disposables, hygiene items, transportation rentals or nonprofit incurred mileage directly related to the distribution of water between July 29th – September 15th?

-- Does my proof of purchase (receipts or other required documentation) clearly exhibit the place of purchase and itemization of my purchase for eligible expenses (water, ice)?
+- Does my proof of purchase (receipts or other required documentation) clearly exhibit the place of purchase and itemization of my purchase for eligible expenses and items listed above?
+Are receipts legible?
+Have I highlighted the parts that are eligible.

 I don’t have receipts, is there something else I can submit to be eligible for this grant?